Last Updated on Tuesday, 21 February 2012 13:17

 -

-Comments: The symptoms of both types of Fructose sensitivity are very similar to Lactose Sensitivity so they can be mistaken for one another.
+Comments: Both types of Fructose sensitivity have similar symptoms to those of milk sugar (Lactose) sensitivity.
+Unless careful these can be mistaken for one another.
 You cannot diagnose your food sensitivity from symptoms alone.
-To differentiate among them it's best to keep notes in a simple Journal (free to subscribers).
+We recommend a LOW TOXIN DIET.

 How did I get Fructose Sensitivity?

 Most Fructose sensitivity is the Malabsorption type.
 It may be somewhat self-imposed by our modern sugar-heavy diets.
-Humans have not yet evolved systems to cope with such high sugar consumption.
+Humans have not yet evolved the biological equipment to cope with such high sugar consumption.

 How is Fructose Sensitivity treated?